freeCodeCamp/freeCodeCamp/guide/english/css/css-images/index.md

 ```<img src="picture.jpg" alt="Picture" width="100" height="100">```

 * **src:** It consists the value of the path to the required image.
 * **alt:** This is a text description of the image and is useful if the image cannot be viewed by a visitor.
-It also allow the image on your page to rank in image search results for search engines such as Google.
+It also allows the image on your page to rank in image search results for search engines such as Google.
 * **width:** This specifies a width for the image(can be percent or px or auto).
 * **height:** This specifies a height for the image(can be percent or px or auto).